Social Icons

 Directed by Guy Ritchie

-This was the movie that brought Jason Statham fame and introduced the world to Guy Ritchie as he directed and wrote this masterpiece.
-The movie was well received by all who saw it and it was a hit in the box office, making more than twenty times its production cost.
+The action scenes are intense, and the movie isn’t afraid to let blood splatter all over the place.
+This is the movie that brought Jason Statham fame and introduced the world to Guy Ritchie, who directed and wrote this masterpiece.
+The movie was well-received by all who saw it and was a box-office hit, making more than twenty times its production cost.

 The Phantom (1996)